Colors Lesson Plan

 This board game is best played in pairs and is designed to get your students to make a dialogue about colors with their partners.
 To play, one student should place his/her eraser at the bottom of the page and flick the eraser using their finger.
 If the eraser lands on a color, they should ask their partner, “What color is it?” and their partner should answer.

 Then the student who flicked the eraser can claim that area by writing his/her name in that hexagon.
 Next, it’s the other student’s turn.
 At the end of the game, the student with the most areas is the winner.
 For more free printable board games about colors, click here.

 Activity 3: Colors Telepathy Game

 For this final activity, print these answer sheets and give one to each student or pair of students.
-In this ‘Telepathy Game’ students will see a black and white image and they must try to guess what color it is.
+In this ‘Telepathy Game’ students will see a black and white image, and they must try to guess what color it is.
 If they guess correctly, then they get a point.
 To indicate their guess, students must circle the color on the answer sheet.
-Alternatively, if you don’t want to use the answer sheet, students can indicate their guess by simply raising their hand, or moving to one side of the room.
+Alternatively, if you don’t want to use the answer sheet, students can indicate their guess by simply raising their hand or moving to one side of the classroom.